-Many Excel users are not familiar with the conditional formatting tool.
-But, it is the essential tool for automatically changing the color of a cell according to its value.
+The conditional formatting tool changes the color of a cell according to its value.

 Because, if you update your data, your highest or lowest value will not be the same and then, the color will not reflect to correct result.